damienmckenna/metatag/README.txt

   COPYRIGHT, GENERATOR, IMAGE_SRC, KEYWORDS, PUBLISHER, ROBOTS, SHORTLINK and the page's TITLE tag.

+* Per-path control over meta tags using the "Meta tags: Context" submodule (requires the Context module).

 * The fifteen Dublin Core Basic Element Set 1.1 meta tags may be added by enabling the "Meta tags: Dublin Core" submodule.